SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/02-Types-of-Sets.md

   - Every player can **hold only unique numbers**
 Each Round both players get the top number from their own deck.

-Player with the bigger number get both numbers and add it on the bottom of his own sequence.
+A player with the bigger number get both numbers and add them to the bottom of his own sequence.

-Game ends after 50 rounds or if any player lose all of his numbers
+The game ends after 50 rounds or if any player loses all of his numbers

 ## Examples
 | **Input** | **Output** |